A New Therapeutic Target for Acute Leukemia

-At the forefront of therapeutic advances in the treatment of acute myeloid leukemia, the SUMOLAM project is on the verge of identifying a peptide capable of improving treatment efficacy.
+At the forefront of therapeutic advances in the treatment of acute myeloid leukemia, the SUMOLAM project is on the verge of identifying a peptide capable of improving the effectiveness of treatments.
 This is a major medical challenge for this bone marrow cancer, which still kills three out of every four patients.
 This project has received support from I-SITE MUSE as part of its 2018 research program.

 Finding a new treatment for acute myeloid leukemia.
-The medical stakes are high for this poorly treated bone marrow cancer, which accounts for 1% of all cancers in France.
-For while treatments do exist—mostly based on intensive chemotherapy—most patients relapse.
+The medical challenge is considerable for this bone marrow cancer, which is poorly treated and accounts for 1% of all cancers in France.
+Although treatments do exist—mostly based on intensive chemotherapy—most patients relapse.
 The 5-year survival rate today is only about one in four.
-“Moreover, chemotherapy is very harsh: half of patients are ineligible because they couldn’t tolerate it.
-And therapeutic progress has been limited for the past 50 years,” explains Guillaume Bossis, research director atthe Institute of Molecular Genetics in Montpellier (University of Montpellier, CNRS).
-As part of the SUMOLAM project he has been leading for nearly two years, he is working on a new therapeutic target to combat these leukemias.
+“Moreover, chemotherapy is very harsh: half of the patients are ineligible because they could not tolerate it.
+And therapeutic progress has been limited for the past 50 years,” explains Guillaume Bossis, research director atthe Montpellier Institute of Molecular Genetics (University of Montpellier, CNRS).
+As part of the SUMOLAM project, which he has been leading for nearly two years, he is working on a new therapeutic target to combat these types of leukemia.

 This target is sumoylation*, a series of enzymatic reactions that block treatments.
 To fully understand this, it is important to know that this type of leukemia is linked to the proliferation of immature blood cells and a blockage in their differentiation.
 This phenomenon prevents the normal production of red blood cells, white blood cells, and platelets.
 Possible treatments for the disease involve blocking their proliferation (chemotherapy) or restoring their differentiation (differentiation therapy).
 “Our first discovery was to show that sumoylation is involved in how leukemias respond to these two types of therapies,” explains Guillaume Bossis.
 His team has demonstrated in vitro that inhibiting sumoylation enhances the effectiveness of these treatments.
 To explore the clinical application of this discovery, inhibitors of sumoylation enzymes must be identified.
 It is on this basis that the SUMOLAM project is launching.